symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 **Input**
 - RecordIO or images (jpg or png)
+- Optional test and validation channels

 **Training**
+- Runs only on GPUs
 - Uses Single Shot multibox Detector (SSD) on top of a CCN (VGG-16 or ResNet-50)

 ## Semantic Segmentation